GleammerRay/WineSteam/README.md

 The utility starts Steam if the installation is complete or runs the setup if otherwise.

-You will be asked a few questions at the start of the setup via your terminal.
+You will be asked a few questions at the start of the setup via your terminal or via GUI if you have `zenity` or `kdialog` installed.

 During setup a Wine configuration menu may appear.
 It is recommended that you enable `Graphics` -> `Emulate a virtual desktop` for better image quality in games and to always have an equivalent of windowed fullscreen mode regardless of game settings (recommended setting for NEOTOKYO°).
 If you're unsure of what to change, just click `OK`.